kt3k/mito/README.md

 - No cache mechanism
 - No include/import/require support
 - All whitespaces in template are converted into space (0x20)
+- Unable to use % in javascript code

 # License